lrigolli/protein_tda/README.md

 ## Project set up

-Software
-All PH computations as well as persistence barcodes and landscapes visualization is done using GUDHI library.
+1) Clone git repo

+2) Create conda environment
+ > conda env create --file=environments.yml

+3) Add conda environment kernel to jupyter by activating conda environment and running
+ > python -m ipykernel install --user --name tda\_enz\_env --display-name 'tda\_enz\_env'

+## Encoding pipeline run
+The protein encoding pipeline takes PDB-ids from [protein_assembly.txt](https://github.com/lrigolli/protein_tda/tree/main/pdb_ids/protein_assembly.txt), download corresponding PDB files, extract 3D coordinates from each file and finally encode coordinates using TDA.

+Pipeline can be triggered using this [notebok](https://github.com/lrigolli/protein_tda/tree/main/notebooks/protein_encoding.ipynb) or by running 'tda\_encoding\_pipeline' script directly from python shell.

+If you are interested in encoding proteins other than assemblies you should find their PDB IDs by quering to PDB database (see [here](https://github.com/lrigolli/protein_tda/blob/main/how_to_get_data.txt) for more details) and store them as txt file in [here](https://github.com/lrigolli/protein_tda/tree/main/data/pdb_ids).

+### Requirements
+Main requirement for encoding pipeline is [GUDHI](https://github.com/GUDHI/TDA-tutorial) library, which is used for all PH computations and visualization.

-Computational time
+### Computational time
-The most computational intensive part of the process is computing PH, which usually takes few seconds and took *** minutes on a 2.3 GHz MacBook Pro laptop from 2017 to few minutes for proteins having thousands of atoms on a single core of a laptop)
+The most computational intensive part of the process is computing PH, which usually takes few seconds.
+As example, it takes less than one minute to encode '6GYB' PDB entry which is one of the biggest in considered data (it has about 60k atoms) on a 2.3 GHz, 8GB RAM MacBook Pro laptop from 2017.

-Create virtual env
-Install requirements using pip from requirements.txt file

-What
- -invariant by isomteries like translation, rotation etc
- - limitations: encodes shape not
+## Applications
+Featurizing all protein assemblies can take some time, luckily for applications there is no need to do more than once.
+For convenience you can download the vectorized proteins, as well as their obtained persistence diagrams and landscapes from [here](https://drive.google.com/drive/folders/1Y1qFJvhtq4VUSEV7cY4jjYMyb_AfFEMX) and move them in output directory of your cloned git project.
+Once this is done you can explore this [notebook](https://github.com/lrigolli/protein_tda/tree/main/notebooks/protein_classification.ipynb)

+[//]: # (TODO: Give more details on notebook!)